turingschool/career-development-curriculum-site/student_discussion_groups/mod4_homeroom_discussion_prompts.md

 * What support or accountability would be helpful from the team?

-2. Activity: Next, homeroom groups will first plan and  then share goals they want to accomplish by the next homegroup meeting in week 3.
+2. Next, homeroom groups will first plan and  then share goals they want to accomplish by the next homegroup meeting in week 3.
 30 minutes
    Self-Reflection- 15 min.
 Identify your goals and take 15 minutes to write them down.
    *Over the next two weeks, which two goals will really help you move the needle on your PD? (career materials, networking, interview practice, job     search)

 * Write them out as SMART Goals:
 * Specific -what will be accomplished? (what actions will you take?)
 * Measurable- How will you measure the goal? (how much? how well?)